nicktaras/arduino-bluetooth-rmt-ctrl-car/README.md

 ### Project Status:

-This code is currently in early progress, please track through commits if you wish to use this repository for your own project.
+Please track through commits to see progress if you wish to use this repository for your own project.

 - Code (incomplete, in progress)
 - 3D model (incomlete)
 - Electronics schema (incomplete)

+Hope it helps you with your ideas and projects :)

 ### Code: